VisitSchool ProgramsTeacher Resources

 Using the Sun to Tell Time

-Using the Sundial, students will estimate the current time without looking at a watch.
-Check a watch to compare accuracy of the Sundial.
+Using the Sundial, students may estimate the current time without looking at a watch.
+Teacher: Check a watch to compare accuracy of the Sundial.
 Ask the students how close the times are and why they are different?

 (ANSWER: We use different “time zones” to approximate the local time, but the actual time can vary depending on where you are located in your time zone.
-In addition, at different times of the year the Sun can be slightly ahead or behind the time determined from the local meridian.
-More advanced students may be interested to learn more about the analemma, or the equation of time.)
+In addition, at different times of the year the Sun can be slightly ahead or behind the time determined from the local meridian, an imaginary north-south line.)

 Where in the building: Astronomers Monument & Sundial (lawn)